issc29/ldap-reset-password/README.md

 ## LDAP Password Selff Service Dockerfile

-This repository contains the  **Dockerfile** of the [LDAP Self Service] Password(http://ltb-project.org/wiki/documentation/self-service-password).
+This repository contains the  **Dockerfile** of the [LDAP Self Service Password](http://ltb-project.org/wiki/documentation/self-service-password).
 This is based off of the apache php Dockerfile.

 ### Usage